Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/astro-recipe-collection-website-part-3-category-filter-pages.md

 This section now defines our collection, the same standard as we used in our [all collection](https://daily-dev-tips.com/posts/astro-recipe-collection-website-part-1-setup-collections/).

-Then we need to load all our recipes so we can start filtering on all of them.
+Then we need to load all our recipes to start filtering on all of them.

 ```js
 const allRecipes = Astro.fetchContent('./../../recipe/*.md');
 ```

-Then, let's define all the filter keys we have in our markdown file.
+Then, let's define all the filter keys in our markdown file.
 You might remember we used: `meal_type`, `course`, `diet`, and `main_ingredient`.

 ```js
 const filterKeys = ['meal_type', 'course', 'diet', 'main_ingredient'];
 ```

-These keys will be used to get the specific values from each recipe markdown file.
+These keys will get the specific values from each recipe markdown file.

 ### Retrieving all unique filter values